-If the concentrations of the various metals this year are compared with concentration of the same metals from previous surveys we find that there are a number of significant differences this year (Table 10), due largely to nickel concentration last year being lower than average and silver, aluminium, cadmium and copper all being slightly higher this year than in past surveys.
+If the concentrations of the various metals this year are compared with concentration of the same metals from previous surveys we find that there are a number of significant differences this year (Table 10), due largely concentrations of all metals at all sites this year being slightly higher than in past surveys.
+This may well be due to differences in analytical techniques among Citilab and Hill Laboratories, who have carried out the analyses in previous years.

 Table 9.
-Recommended ANZECC (2000) sediment quality guidelines compared with values obtained from sampling associated with the Tahuna WWTP offshore sediment survey (March 2014).
+Recommended ANZECC (2000) sediment quality guidelines compared with values obtained from sampling associated with the Tahuna WWTP offshore sediment survey (January 2015).
 All units mg/kg dry weight.